Skip to content

 TaskAdmin(app, task_manager, path="/admin/tasks")

-All routes are mounted under the new prefix: /admin/tasks, /admin/tasks/dashboard, etc.
+All routes shift to the new prefix: /admin/tasks, /admin/tasks/dashboard, and so on.

 task_manager = TaskManager()